You have to turn over a lot of rocks to find those rare hidden gems. Sometimes the best approach is to simply start with the ‘A’s.

 For many investors, it makes sense to start with stocks from your home country.
 If you’re lucky enough to live in Kazakhstan that means you only have 33 stocks you need to look at.
 Canadians have a few thousand to plow their way through.
 Americans have the most daunting challenge with over 30,000 companies to choose from.

 Fortunately, many of these companies are easily weeded out with a few simple criteria.
 I often start by excluding certain industry sectors.
 Mining, energy, financials, real estate, biotechnology and utilities are sectors that I generally steer clear of.
 These companies don’t lend themselves well to my sort of earnings-based fundamental analysis.
 Instead, I focus most of my attention on industrials, consumer stocks and technology.
-This still casts the net fairly wide and exposes you to a lot of different companies doing a lot of different things.
+This still casts the net fairly wide and exposes me to a lot of different companies doing a lot of different things.

 Another great way to narrow the playing field is to focus in on a single market cap segment.
 Small, individual investors often start with the micro-cap sector, those stocks with a market capitalization of under $300 million.
 This is a great sandbox to play in as the larger, professional money managers of Wall Street are largely excluded from entry because of their size.
 Because you’re mostly dealing with other, individual investors like yourself in this space, the playing field is more level.
 Also, because they are small, the companies are less complicated and easier to understand.
 And they have the potential to someday grow to become small, mid or large cap stocks in their own right, enriching you mightily in the process.